-In the Russian-Turkish war, he was in charge of a hospital where he was assisted by a surgeon SP Kolomnin to write his doctoral dissertation on the subject "On the Mechanism of Tubular Bone Fractures from the Action of Bullets and Treatment of Gunshot Fractures of the Limbs" in 1880.
-Two years later he issued a manual on surgical bandages.
+In the Russian-Turkish war, he was in charge of the hospital, where surgeon SP Kolomnin helped him to write a doctoral dissertation on "The mechanism of fractures of tubular bones from the action of bullets and the treatment of gunshot limb fractures" in 1880.
+Two years later he issued a manual about surgical bandages.
 Two years later he created the doctrine of dislocations.

 He began to manage the clinic Novatsky after his departure and lecture together with NV Sklifosovsky.
 And after his uyezd in St. Petersburg, he continued to direct surgical diseases at Moscow University.

 After the publication of the course of operative surgery in 1887, five years later, A. Bobrov created his own method of treating inguinal hernias.